teo-tsirpanis/Sigourney/README.md

 ## Known issues

+* Strong-naming assemblies is not supported when you build your project using a .NET Core-based edition of MSBuild.

 *
-  <s>Sigourney's MSBuild integration does not fully support incremental builds on projects that use more than one weaver.

-  Since Sigourney already supports incremental weaving through the `ProcessedBy` classes, fixing this issue has a low priority.
-Anybody interested can feel free to propose a solution.</s> This problem was fixed in Sigourney 0.3.0.

-* Strong-naming assemblies is not supported when you build your project with a .NET Core-based edition of MSBuild.
+    When you build a project with many weavers using a .NET Framework-based edition of MSBuild, each weaver's dependencies are not isolated.
+For example, if your project uses two weavers and each of them uses a different version of Sigourney, MSBuild will only use the version of Sigourney that the weaver that ran first used.
+This is an inherent limitation of the .NET Framework whose fix is not trivial and not planned for Sigourney.

+    To work around this, ensure that all weavers use the same version of Sigourney, or use a .NET Core-based edition of MSBuild.
+If you can't do that because you are are using Visual Studio on Windows, [please upvote this feedback item](https://developercommunity.visualstudio.com/t/Allow-building-SDK-style-projects-with-t/1331985).

 ## License